Chorizite/Chorizite/README.md

 ## Project Overview

-- **MagicHat.Core**
+- **Chorizite.Core**
-  - The main MagicHat project.
+  - The main Chorizite project.
 This is responsible for starting up the plugin system.
 - **Launcher/Launcher**
   - The Launcher app.
-  - Implements the required backend interfaces for running **MagicHat.Core** in a launcher environment.
+  - Implements the required backend interfaces for running **Chorizite.Core** in a launcher environment.
-- **Launcher/MagicHat.Injector**
+- **Launcher/Chorizite.Injector**
-  - Launches acclient and uses **Launcher/MagicHat.Bootstrapper** to inject **Launcher/MagicHat.Loader.Standalone** (and optionally decal).
+  - Launches acclient and uses **Launcher/Chorizite.Bootstrapper** to inject **Launcher/Chorizite.Loader.Standalone** (and optionally decal).
   - A separate app from the launcher is used because this is x86 where the launcher is x64.
 This makes it easier to do the injection.
-- **Launcher/MagicHat.Bootstrapper**
+- **Launcher/Chorizite.Bootstrapper**
-  - Used to bootstrap dotnet inside the client, and loads **Launcher/MagicHat.Loader.Standalone**.
+  - Used to bootstrap dotnet inside the client, and loads **Launcher/Chorizite.Loader.Standalone**.
-- **Launcher/MagicHat.Loader.Standalone**
+- **Launcher/Chorizite.Loader.Standalone**
-  - Implements the required backend interfaces for running **MagicHat.Core** in a client environment.
+  - Implements the required backend interfaces for running **Chorizite.Core** in a client environment.
 - **Plugins**
   - **Core.Client**
     - Provides API / Hooks for interacting with the game client.